amberbcastro/Exploring-Predictive-Models-for-Student-Performance/README.md

 - Correlation and regression models (like linear or logistic regression) to see how well midterm exams predict final exam scores
 ### 2. Probability Theory
-*Visualize data distribution of student performance for each exam* -Probability distributions to understand skewness, variability and outliers -Bayesian inference to update prediction model by refining inferences as more student data is collected
+*Visualize data distribution of student performance for each exam*
+- Probability distributions to understand skewness, variability and outliers
+- Bayesian inference to update prediction model by refining inferences as more student data is collected
 ### 3. Machine Learning
-*To build predictive models for student success without relying solely on finals* -Supervised learning (like linear regression) to try to predict final exam grades based on midterm exam grades -Classification models to categorize students by their performance levels
+*To build predictive models for student success without relying solely on finals*
+- Supervised learning (like linear regression) to try to predict final exam grades based on midterm exam grades
+- Classification models to categorize students by their performance levels

 ## Modeling Setup and Dataset Information
 The dataset was obtained from the USF Life Science Calculus I section 002 of Spring 2025.
 It contains information on students' exam scores for exams 1, 2 and 3.
 Students are all taught by the same professor and exams are graded by the same 4 graders.